 - Loud ticking, clicking, or knocking noise from engine

-- Misfires on specific cylinders (P0300, P0301-P0308 codes)
+- Misfires on specific cylinders (P0300, P0301-P0308 codes) — prolonged misfires can also damage the catalytic converter, triggering a P0420 code

 - Rough idle that worsens when warm